-Specific Populations Renal Impairment
+Specific Populations

-Population-derived pharmacokinetic parameters were determined for infected adult patients (complicated skin and skin structure infections [cSSSI] and S. aureus bacteremia) and noninfected adult subjects with various degrees of renal function (Table 12).
-Total plasma clearance (CL1), elimination half-life (t1/2), and volume of distribution at steady-state (V5s) in patients with cSSSI were similar to those in patients with S. aureus bacteremia.
-Following administration of daptomycin for injection 4 mg/kg q24h by IV infusion over a 30-minute period, the mean CL1 was 9%, 22%, and 46% lower among subjects and patients with mild (CLcR 50-80 mL/min), moderate (CLcR 30- < 50 mL/min), and severe (CLcR < 30 mL/min) renal impairment, respectively, than in those with normal renal function (CLcR > 80 mL/min).
-The mean steady-state systemic exposure (AUC), t1/2, and V5s increased with decreasing renal function, although the mean AUC for patients with CLcR < 30-80 mL/min was not markedly different from the mean AUC for patients with normal renal function.
-The mean AUC for patients with normal renal function.
-The mean AUC for patients with normal renal function.
-The mean AUC for patients with normal renal function.
-The mean Cmax ranged from 60 to 70 mcg/mL in patients with CLcR < 30 mL/min ranged from 41 to 58 mcg/mL.
-After administration of daptomycin for injection 6 mg/kg q24h by IV infusion over a 30-minute period, the mean Cmax ranged from 80 to 114 mcg/mL in patients with mild to moderate renal impairment and was similar to that of patients with normal renal function.
+Renal Impairment Population-derived pharmacokinetic parameters were determined for infected adult patients (complicated skin and skin structure infections [cSSSI] and S. aureus bacteremia) and noninfected adult subjects with various degrees of renal function (Table 12).
+Total plasma clearance (CLr), elimination half-life (t1,2), and volume of distribution at steady-state (Vw) in patients with cSSSI were similar to those in patients with S. aureus bacteremia.
+Following administration of daptomycin for injection 4 mg/kg q24h by IV infusion over a 30-minute period, the mean CLx was 9%, 22%, and 46% lower among subjects and patients with mild (CLCR 50-80 mL/min), moderate (CLCR 30-<50 mL/min), and severe (CLCR <30 mL/min) min) renal impairment, respectively, than in those with normal renal function (CLCR >80 mL/min).
+The 12.4 Microbiology mean steady-state systemic exposure (AUC), $t{1/2}$ , and $V{SS}$ increased with decreasing renal function, although the mean AUC for patients with CLCR 30-80 mL/min was not markedly different from the mean AUC for patients with normal renal function.
+The mean AUC for patients with CLCP <30 mL/min and for patients on dialysis (CAPD and hemodialysis dosed post-dialysis) was approximately 2 and 3 times higher, respectively, than for patients with normal renal function.
+The mean Cmax ranged from 60 to 70 mcg/mL in patients with CLCR ≥30 mL/min, while the mean Cmax for patients with CLCR <30 mL/min ranged from 41 to 58 mcg/mL.
+After administration of daptomycin for injection 6 mg/kg q24h by IV infusion over a 30-minute period, the mean $C{max}$ ranged from 80 to 114 mcg/mL in patients with mild to moderate renal impairment and was similar to that of patients with normal renal function.